 Learn more about Florida’s founding at the Timucuan Ecological and Historic Preserve.
 The oldest site, Fort Caroline National Memorial (12713 Fort Caroline Rd.), marks the ill-fated spot where French Huguenots settled in 1564.
-A more “recent” settlement is Kingsley Plantation (11676 Palmetto Ave.) which a former slave operated for her slave trader husband.
+Another historical place to go, Kingsley Plantation (11676 Palmetto Ave.), tells the story of how a formerly enslaved African woman ended up running the site for her slave trader husband.
 Built in the late 18th century, it is Florida’s oldest remaining plantation.

 Dip your toes into the Atlantic Ocean.
 Or just dive in!
 Jax has more than 22 miles of alabaster-sand beaches not far from downtown.
 Jax is the birthplace of the Salt Life movement and it is best enjoyed at the Beaches Town Center (0 Atlantic Blvd., Neptune Beach, FL 32266).
 Better yet, stay in a beachside resort and wake up to the sound of the surf lapping at the shore.

 Continue your lesson in state history—from prehistoric times onward—at The Museum of Science & History (1025 Museum Cir.).
 Walk through the Florida Naturalist’s Center, learn about science from one of many hands-on exhibits or stay for a show at the Bryan-Gooding Planetarium.